rmorshea/labox/docs/src/concepts/storages.md

 ## Storage Data

-When a storage saves data it returns information that is used to retrieve it later.
-This information is called "storage data".
-In the example above, the `write_data` and `write_data_stream` methods return a string that is is part of the file path where the data was stored.
+When a storage saves data via its `write_data` and `write_data_stream` methods, information that is used to retrieve it later is returned.
+This information is called "storage data" and is distinct from the data which is being stored remotely.
+In the example above, the storage data is a string that forms part of a file path where the data was put.
 More generally these methods may return anything which is JSON serializable, such as a dictionary.
 You may customize how this data is serialized and deserialized by overwriting the `serialize_storage_data` and `deserialize_storage_data` methods of the [`Storage`][lakery.core.storage.Storage] class.